-Summertime in Alaska can be a magical place booming with wildflowers and endless sunshine.
+Summer in Fairbanks can be a magical place booming with wildflowers and endless sunshine.

 - Creamers Field Nature Hike: An easy boardwalk trail, this family-friendly hike will bring you close to wildlife like ducks and geese, as well as small plants surrounded by a birch forest.
 (Distance: 2.0 miles)

 - Chena Riverwalk: This paved walk parallels the winding river through downtown Fairbanks.
 Walk the entire 3.5 miles or just a small portion of it for a relaxing afternoon.
 (Distance: Up to 3.5 miles)

 - Table Top Mountain: Take this trail for panoramic views of the White Mountains and the surrounding area.
 It is also considered “one of the most scenic drives in the area” according to Alaska.org.
 (Distance: 3 miles)

 - The Northern Sky Lodge has some pretty amazing trails around their property!